Flow-Community/Community.News/README.md

 All files mentioned can be found in the folder *Resources/Private/TypoScript/* or according subfolders.
 We use TypoScript2 to get the news nodes (like news, categories, authors, etc.) that have been created by editors/admins in the backend and pass them to the Fluid templates (see below) for rendering.
 You can find details about TypoScript2 at: https://neos.readthedocs.org/en/1.2/IntegratorGuide/InsideTypoScript.html

+As good practice we did create two subfolders - putting all TypoScript files that help us rendering NodeTypes in to a *NodeTypes* folder, while objects that have no NodeType representation and which get rendered "on the fly" get put in a *TypoScriptObjects* directory.
+In addition we name the TypoScript (ts2) files after the NodeType name where applicable. ('Community.News:Author' becomes Author.ts2 - the full path would be: Community.News/Resources/Private/TypoScript/NodeTypes/Author.ts2)

 ###4.1 Root.ts2
-As mentioned above - this file is auto-loaded due to our Configuration.yaml and includes all needed TypoScript files in turn.
+As mentioned above - this file is auto-loaded due to our Settings.yaml and includes all needed TypoScript files in turn.

+###4.2 Author.ts2, Category.ts2

+to be continued ... ;)